makielskis/botscript/README.md

 nifty user interfaces or other services around botscript.

 Botscript makes heavy use of the Boost C++ extensions.
-Other external libraries used are: Lua 5.2, pugixml 1.0 and HTML Tidy.
+Other external libraries used are: Lua 5.2, pugixml 1.0, rapidjson and HTML Tidy.

 Build external libraries
 ------------------------